One of the must-do things in Finland is experience a sauna. It’s a quintessential part of the culture and makes for a unique experience.

 Try the hot saunas!

-Paying 7 EUR per head, we went off into the separate male and female changing rooms, hoping we could meet outside once ready.
+We paid 7 EUR per head to enter Kaukajarven Uimala.
+We went off into the separate male and female changing rooms, hoping we could meet outside once ready.
 The changing rooms led to two saunas of different temperatures, both were mixed sex.
 Likely this explained the swimsuits, but it was great, since we could now sit together.
 There were mats and sitting pads outside each room for you to help yourself and a water fountain to stay hydrated.

 Take a dip in the ice cold lake!